You may wish to read an introduction to this section first.

 After the year 1000, similar to many other Italian towns, Recanati became a Comune, an almost independent city-state.

 It soon clashed with Osimo and other nearby Comuni.

 Eventually in 1202 the main Comuni of the region reached an overall peace agreement.

 Recanati took advantage of the conflict between the German Emperors and the Popes.
 In 1229 it was allowed by Emperor Frederick II to build a port at the mouth of the River Potenza and in 1240 Pope Gregory IX made Recanati a bishopric see.
 Its importance grew in 1294 when angels carried the Holy House of the Virgin Mary from Nazareth to a hill near the town.

 For two centuries the inhabitants of Recanati regarded Loreto, the location of the shrine of the Holy House, as a detached quarter of their town, but towards the end of the XVth century it became a separate town and the Popes promoted the construction of a grand church containing the Holy House.
 Recanati asked to be given some bricks from the Holy House and built a replica of it inside a church of the town.
-In the year 1800 it was partly covered with a stucco copy of the marble casing at Loreto.
+In the year 1800 it was partly covered with a stucco copy of the marble casing in Loreto.

 (left) Cathedral; (centre) 1620 ceiling with the coat of arms of Pope Paul V; (right-above) coat of arms of Cardinal Girolamo Basso della Rovere; (right-below) coat of arms of Bishop Benedetto Bussi